-We may decide to increase or maintain higher levels of inventory, which may result in inventory write-downs.
+We may need to build inventory for new product announcements and shipments or decide to increase or maintain higher levels of inventory, which may result in inventory write-downs

-The Company must order components for its products and build inventory in advance of product announcements and shipments.
-With the use of third party logistics and warehousing providers, we may decide to increase or maintain higher levels of inventory of finished products or components, which may expose us to a greater risk of carrying excess or obsolete inventory.
-Decisions to increase or maintain higher inventory levels are typically based upon uncertain forecasts or other assumptions.
+The Company must order components for its products and build inventory, both of finished products and components, in advance of new product announcements and shipments.
+With the use of third party logistics and warehousing providers, we may also decide to increase or maintain higher levels of inventory of finished products or components.
+Decisions to build inventory for new products or to increase or maintain higher inventory levels are typically based upon uncertain forecasts or other assumptions and may expose us to a greater risk of carrying excess or obsolete inventory.
 Because the markets in which the Company compete are volatile, competitive and subject to rapid technology and price changes, if the assumptions on which we base these decisions turn out to be incorrect, our financial performance could suffer and we could be required to write-off the value of excess products or components inventory or not fully utilize firm purchase commitments.